Jennifer Minner

 Awards, Grants, and Fellowships (Selected)

 - Climate Neutral Cities Alliance.
 Jennifer Minner, Jocelyn Poe, Felix Heisel, Gretchen Worth.
-"Embodied Carbon and Embodied Justice: An initial framework".
+"Embodied Carbon and Embodied Justice: An Initial Framework".
 2023–2024.

 - Atkinson Center for Sustainability, Cornell University.
 2030 [Fast Grant.
 Building a NYS Circular Construction Economy: A Policy Action Plan].
 Felix Heisel, Jennifer Minner, Lori Lenard, Denise Ramzy.
 November 2023–December 2024.